Asimov-Chuang/DeepHalo/Unm8-2.md

 (1) DeepHalo: Fit our model with architecture explicitly constrained to capture up to second-order interactions.
 Report the in-sample negative log-likelihood (NLL) of the observed choices using the fitted model.

-(2) MLP with Post Hoc Truncation: Fit a standard MLP.
+(2) MLP with Post Hoc Truncation: Fit a standard MLP with the same number of learnable parameters.
 Use Equation (10) to extract interaction effects of all orders, then truncate post hoc to include only terms up to order $k$.
 Evaluate the in-sample NLL using only the truncated interaction effects.

 The in-sample NLL results for various truncation orders k are shown below: